Education Trivia

 Answer: Progressive Education Movement

-Question: Who founded the first public library and established it as a center for lifelong learning?
+Question: Who founded the first public library and basically invented “read more, spend less”?

 Answer: Benjamin Franklin